 - Vaas et al. (2013) opm: An R package for analysing OmniLog® Phenotype MicroArray Data.
 Bioinformatics 29: 1823-1824.

 - Vaas et al. (2012) Visualization and curve-parameter estimation strategies for efficient exploration of phenotype microarray kinetics.
 PLoS ONE 7: e34846.

 - support mailing list (on which all opm announcements are posted)

 - user-friendly tutorial on using substrate information

-- comprehensive manual
+- a comprehensive manual comes with the package

 - step-by-step introduction in slide-show format